emniis/literal/README.md

 #Literal

 PHP class to transform integers numbers in their literal form.
+Available only in french.

 --------------------------------------------------------------